 [This is the third article in a series.
-The first article summarizes Costa Mesa’s draft active transportation plan, and the second article discusses the proposed Tanager Drive Trail extension and Fairview Park multi-use trails.]
+The first article summarizes Costa Mesa’s draft active transportation plan, the second article discusses the proposed Tanager Drive Trail extension and Fairview Park multi-use trails., and the next article is an update on the Tanager Drive Trail extension.]

 I’ve taught at Orange Coast College for fifteen years, and for all of those years I’ve lived within walking and biking distance of the campus.
 Being able to bike or walk to work every morning has been a tremendous asset in my life; instead of sitting in traffic fuming, I get to start every day with a short ride or walk through the pleasant Costa Mesa weather, possibly stopping in a park to enjoy my tea if I’ve got a bit of extra time.
 I’m happier, healthier, and fitter (and a better teacher) thanks to biking and walking to work.